An Efficient Sparse Fine-Tuning with Low Quantization Error via Neural Network Pruning: Our Method

-A na\"ive implementation of SPSA still requires twice the memory of inference because of the need to store $\z$.
+We now assess the efficiency and effectiveness of ZOTaylor for our LLM.
+For efficiency, a na\"ive implementation of SPSA still requires twice the memory of inference because of the need to store $\z$.
 However, MeZO uses the trick of regenerating $\z$ dynamically using a random seed (of much smaller size than the model), thus eliminating the storage and ensuring memory usage that is equal to that of inference.
-We now assess the effectiveness of ZOTaylor for our LLM.
+We then justify the effectiveness of ZOTaylor in the following.